Sign up today for our exclusive email-only specials on home brewing, winemaking, and coffee roasting (and get our on catalog mailing list):

 * - Required

 Unlike chips or powder, oak cubes (each one is about a half inch in diameter) can easily be added and removed from beer or wine, and can be reused.
 To use, rinse with water and add to fermenter.
 These are toasted to a medium toast for a crisper oak character.
-Use 1 to 2 oz. per 5 gallons of beer or wine, leaving the chips in contact with the beer for at least 20 days (wine for ast least 60 days).
-Produced from American oak which has a slightly more aggressive flavor than French oak chips.
+Use 1 to 2 oz. per 5 gallons of beer or wine, leaving the cubes in contact with the beer for at least 20 days (wine for ast least 60 days).
+Produced from American oak which has a slightly more aggressive flavor than French oak cubes.

 Used this with Makers Mark in a Weizenbock and it turned out fantastic at 12% abv! wonderful slightly smoked flavor makes for a great winter beer and perfect with any meat!